stephen-ics/haskell/README.md

     (<$>) :: Functor f => (a -> b) -> f a -> f b
     (<$>) = fmap
 ```
-- In the context of Haskell and functional proramming a "pure value" refers to an immutable value that exists indepently of any computational effects or side effect
+- In the context of Haskell and functional proramming a "pure value" refers to an immutable value that exists independently of any computational effects or side effect
 - The 'pure' function takes a value and 'lifts' it into applicative context, in other words it creates an applicative functor that wraps the value it lifts
 - Generally, you can not directly apply an unpure function to a value wrapped in the applicative context when using the <*> operator
 - The (.) operator is the function composition operator, it is a built-in operator that takes in two functions as arguments and returns a new function that represents the composition of the two functions